By RICH GRANT

 As you walk the ridge today, you can see how someone walking along it would think that the sides are too steep to hide anyone, and that whoever you were pursuing was going to sooner or later run out of real estate and be cut off.
 But the reverse is true.
 The ridge eventually opens up into wide sides that could conceal hundreds, maybe even a thousand warriors.
 By the time Grummond galloping along in pursuit realized this, it was too late.
 There were hundreds of Sioux warriors already swarming behind him.

 We know by the descriptions of where the dead were found, that Grummond must have turned and tried to ride back.
 By now, Fetterman and the following infantry were themselves already too far extended along the ridge.
-Many of the soldiers were met by some flat rocks, but it was not enough protection to save them.
+Many of the soldiers met by some flat rocks, but it was not enough protection to save them.
 It is estimated that some 20,000 arrows were fired at Fetterman’s command.
 In fact, the Indians reported that they suffered many casualties from arrows that sailed too far over the soldiers and struck Indians on the other side so more Sioux were probably killed by “friendly fire” than by bullets.

 Surrounded, cut off, with limited ammunition and wildly outnumbered, Fetterman’s command died quickly.
 The Sioux did not have guns, so a Captain Brown found with a gunshot wound to the head probably committed suicide.
 Some reports say Fetterman did also.

 Back at the Fort